git/git.github.io/rev_news/drafts/edition-28.md

 It looks like Linus' suggestions might be the best indeed, but it doesn't look like much has been done to implement them yet.

+## Developer Spotlight: Brandon Williams

+* Who are you and what do you do?

+I'm a Software Engineer currently working on a team at Google focused on improving git, particularly making git behave better on large repositories (both mono-repos and repositories with many submodules).

+Until about a year or so ago I never really thought I'd be a Software Engineer.
+Back in high school I took a physics class and a simple C programming class and I became fascinated with circuits and how computers worked.
+That led me to study Electrical Engineering during my undergrad followed by grad work in Computer Science focusing on Computer Architectures.
+Due to that schooling, I had various jobs in micro-processor design, varying from doing post-silicon power characterization, to ASIC design developing hardware modules in Verilog, to being an Architect modeling different micro-architectures in simulation.

+Once I started at Google I pivoted my focus and now I'm a happy git contributor, though I still love discussing Computer Architecture!

+* What would you name your most important contribution to Git?

+Though I haven't been around the project long I think some of my most important contribution has been to add submodule support to ls-files and grep.

+* What are you doing on the Git project these days, and why?

+Most of my contributions (and Stefan's) are aimed at improving the submodule experience, which means adding submodule support to more and more git commands.
+Adding that support to ls-files and grep was a bit challenging in that our code base isn't able to handle working on more than 1 repository at a time, so when you want to do any operation on a submodule you need to kick off a child-process to do the work for you.
+This ends up being very clunky to communicate needed information between the two processes, it would be so much easier if we could just operate on more than 1 repository in a single process.

+So I'm aiming to solve this issue by introducing a 'Repository Object' to git.
+So instead of relying on global state, a reference to a 'struct repository' can be passed around allowing for multiple repositories to be open in a single process.

+* If you could get a team of expert developers to work full time on something in Git for a full year, what would it be?

+One of the biggest pain points for working in git is the large amount of hard-coded or global state we have.
+So I'd have a team work on redesigning large parts of the code base to make things more object oriented and to ensure there were good abstractions in place to facilitate changes down the line.
+This way transitioning to a new hash function, for example, would be less painful.

+* If you could remove something from Git without worrying about backwards compatibility, what would it be?

+I'd like to drop anything that makes it difficult to scale git well with large repositories.
+One big one that has been discussed is improving the protocol to drop the initial ref advertisement.
+Unfortunately a change like that has the potential for breaking lots of old git clients.

+* What is your favorite Git-related tool/library, outside of Git itself?

+I haven't really used any git-related tools besides git itself.
+Though I have written a couple of tools myself to help with developing with git.
+One to view and explore a blame layer in vim, one to apply patches to a local branch from my mail client, and one to print out some information about a stack of commits I'm working on.
+I don't think any of my tools are particularly well written, but they've been able to get the job done.

 ## Releases

 * [Git v2.13.1](https://github.com/git/git/blob/v2.13.1/Documentation/RelNotes/2.13.1.txt)